 We are making sure the most vulnerable households get direct financial help through:

-Warm Home Discount - participating energy suppliers help low-income and vulnerable households meet energy costs
+Warm Home Discount - participating energy suppliers help low-income and vulnerable households meet their energy costs

 Winter Fuel Payment - annual payment of up to £300 for pensioner households